Skip to main content

 {"id": 0, "question": "when was the last time anyone was on the moon", "golden_answers": ["14 December 1972 UTC", "December 1972"], "image":["image/page_0.jpg"],"meta_data": {}}

-Before multimodal generation, you need to add a multimodal_path field in the get_data function of the Benchmark Server to specify the image input path.
+Before performing multi-modal generation, you need to add a new field multimodal_path in the get_data function of the Benchmark Server to specify the image input path.

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/vanilla_vlm.yaml